mopewaO/schedule-fillr/README.md

 schedule-fillr
 ==============

-A webapp that helps you fill your CMU class schedule
+A webapp to fill empty spaces in your CMU class schedule with viable courses